 24. You and your child are not best friends.
 I keep hearing moms say that their daughter is their best friend.
 That sounds great for a daughter who is grown, but not a little girl!
 I can’t wait to have beautiful friendships with my littles one day, but today I am their parent and will guide them to the right path even if that means I’m the bad guy sometimes.

 25. Delight in your child.
 If you have a strong-willed two year old you might want to come through the computer and punch me in the nose for saying that, but hear me out.
 Ashby sent me this Chuck Swindoll sermon and he asks listeners if they their childhood home was a happy place.
 Was yours?
 (Sadly, most people answer no.) He encourages parents to find deep joy in their children, make them feel welcomed and delighted in.
-It’s something Ashby reminded me that I need to ask God to show me how how to do.
+It’s something Ashby reminded me that I need to ask God to show me how to do.
 Just as we need the Lord to give us his wisdom and strength to parent, we also need his help to delight in our children as he delights in us.

 Another friend recently shared that she was struggling disciplining her two year old and I was able to share with her my experience with my oldest and I want to extend it to you.
 Keep doing it.
 It might not look like it is making a difference, but it is.
 Pray for strength.
 Remain consistent.
 Give consequences.
 Stay calm.
 You are in control, not the child.
 I didn’t think I was getting anywhere with my strong-willed son and all of a sudden at about age five and a half I started to see some results.
 That’s a long time to wait to see results!
 Here’s one example.

 We were at the local children’s museum and it must have been a full moon because all the kids inside were wild.
 One mom said, “Jeremy do you want to leave?
 If you do that again, we’re going to leave.”
 He did it again and they didn’t leave.
-I realized that as little as he was, he knew they wouldn’t leave.
+As little as he was, he knew they wouldn’t leave.
 I (finally) had a contrasting example.
 Don’t read this as a comparison because I was that mom years earlier and have been made a fool many a time.
 That same trip Luca ran off without me after a warning.
 I told him to go sit in time out by himself and he did it — the first time I asked and said he was sorry without prompting.

 I wanted to cry.
 All the consistency, following through, time outs, tireless reminding had stuck in there somewhere.
 Oh, it’s far from perfect, but today it’s more manageable.
 Honestly, without the Lord’s mercy, books, sermons and refusal to give in I’m not sure where we’d be.
 In a far worse spot for sure.
 I’ve cried so many tears.